logo

 The first official airmail from New Zealand to Great Britain was planned for 17 May to commemorate the Silver Jubilee.
 Special covers were produced, but the flight had to be cancelled.

-These stamps commemorated the landing of Australian and New Zealand soldiers at Gallipoli during the First World War in April 1915.
+These stamps commemorated the twentyfirst anniversary of the landing of Australian and New Zealand soldiers at Gallipoli during the First World War in April 1915.

 The design was by L.C.
 Mitchell and the plates were produced and the stamps printed by the Australian Note and Stamp Printer in Melbourne.

-The stamps were similar to the Health stamps.
-The ½d stamp cost 1d and the 1d stamp 2d with the extra money going to the NZRSA (New Zealand Returned Soldiers' Association).
+The stamps were similar to the Health stamps in that the ½d stamp cost 1d and the 1d stamp 2d with the extra money going to the NZRSA (New Zealand Returned Soldiers' Association).

 The paper was Wiggins Teape with the NZ and star watermark and the perforation was 11.
 The plates had 192 stamps in four panes of 48 while the issued sheets had 48 stamps in 6 rows of 8.
 The plate number appeared once in the corner of each sheet of 48, with its position differing in each of the four panes.